Sayed94h/full-stack-ASP-NET-Core-MVC-Project-Customer-Manager/README.md

-# full-stack-ASP-NET-Core-MVC-Project-Customer-Manager
+# Full Stack ASP.NET Core MVC Course

+In this project we will build a Full Stack CRUD Web Application to manage our customers.
 In this ASP.NET core MVC course or ASP.NET Core MVC Tutorial you will learn how to build a full stack web application.
 This project helps you learn all the core concepts of ASP.NET Core MVC.

 _> This project is part of my YouTube tutorials.
 I explained this course in details.
 You can watch it [here](https://youtu.be/b7HCZJlchas?si=6aM6h6AhFbf0ZdC8)._